alexismgjackson-github/checkin/README.md

 ### _FIREBASE FIRESTORE_

-- Understand the purpose and functionality of Cloud Firestore in managing application data
 - Set up Cloud Firestore in project and configure it for use with the application
 - Add documents to Firestore collections and understand how collections and documents are structured
 - Identify and work with different data types supported by Firestore for storing information